nadethoughts/Aetheria/Campaigns/Nimble/Items/Shadow Axe.md

 - [[Nimble Session 06 Transcript]] — The axe thrown over a cliff, its return, and Rubius's early trust in it.
 - [[Nimble Session 07 Transcript]] — Rubius's healed Wound, Erabose's continued involvement, and immediate campaign context.
 - [[Nimble Session 08 Transcript]] — The beehive compulsion, soul consumption, attack on Alder, three current Shadow Points, suppression, and the Shadow Well discussion.
+- [[Nimble Session 09 Transcript]] — Two accepted bargains, a consumed Black Fang veteran, 3d6 and 3d8 escalation in play, one Wound, and the five-versus-six tracking discrepancy.
 - [[Giant]] and [[Giant Wars]] — Giant elemental faith, alliance with the Dark Pantheon, divine ruin, and the renewed Giant War.
 - [[Grondar Earthcaller]] — Corrupted leylines, elemental rituals, strategic manipulation, and the organized giant resurgence.
 - [[Rubius Haggard (Ian)]] — Half-Giant identity, Mountainheart path, protective nature, and the collapsed ruin.